How to Get Live Data on TradingView

 Step-by-Step: Getting Live Data on TradingView

-The process is pretty straightforward.
-TradingView works directly with several popular brokers like:
+TradingView works with several popular brokers:

 | Broker |